icetasy-dot/GutBrain/fMRI Prep/fMRIprep Compute Canada.md

 Command line :
 `scp -r [/local/path/] [user@host]:[/remote/path]`

-`-r` is for recurcise cand be omit when just one file
+`-r` is for recurcise and can be omitted when just one file

 In ny case :